 If you’re traveling somewhere you’ve never been before, be aware of your surroundings and conduct research into safety best practices.
 The hotel where you’re staying might be in a high-robbery area, you’ll want to be extra careful about protecting your possessions.
 It is up to the property owner to ensure adequate security.
 If a criminal attacks you or causes you harm while on vacation, the owner of the property could share liability for failing to reasonably prevent the incident.

 In the event the worst happens while on vacation, contact our vacation accident lawyers in Mobile, Alabama.
 Long & Long has experience handling vacation accidents from popular places around Alabama and can help you understand your case.
-Call us today!
+Give our office a call at 251-432-2277 or fill out our free case evaluation form today!